-Car subscriptions are being billed as the next big thing, the automotive equivalent of pay-as-you go phones or online TV plans, predicted to account for nearly 10% of all new car sales in the US and Europe by 2025.
+Car subscription services have suddenly become a hot ticket in the automotive industry, the four-wheeled equivalent of pay-as-you go phones or online TV plans.
+They are predicted to account for nearly 10% of all new car registrations in the US and Europe by 2025.

-Subscription schemes go under many different names: flexible lease or rental; long-term rental or long-term hire.
+Subscription schemes go under many different and confusing names: flexible lease or rental; long-term rental, long-term hire or short-term leasing.
 The essential idea is that you have a car for as long as you like; from one month to several years.
 There is either no fee or a small charge to sign up and you can end the contract or swap the car when you feel like it, subject to conditions.

 A standard monthly mileage allowance (typically 800 or 1,000 miles) is included or you can pay for a higher mileage if you need it.
 Subscriptions promise freedom of choice, no commitment, and no unexpected bills – in theory.

 What’s the difference to a lease?

 Neither car subscriptions nor leases offer an option to own the car.
 When the term is up you hand it back.
 Nor is a subscription the same as a personal contract purchase (PCP), which is a fixed-term purchase agreement (like a mortgage) where you end up buying the car outright if you complete all your monthly payments as well as the final balloon payment.

 Subscriptions usually include servicing, warranties, road tax and often insurance.
 Cars are collected and returned for servicing and to deal with any repairs.
 Some leases also offer this, although it’s usually at extra cost.

 Subscription services reserve the right to swap your car for a similar model during the rental.
 For example, the car may have reached a certain mileage at which point the finance company will sell it on.
 Like a lease, the whole process of putting together the subscription package can be done online, supported by live chat or a call centre.
 Most providers will deliver the car to your door and collect when you decide to finish or swap.
 Subscriptions are predominantly managed by an app on your mobile phone.

 For many, the biggest positives will be not needing to make a long-term financial commitment or put down a large initial payment.
-You can start and stop a subscription – for example if you don’t need a car for a few months.
+You can start and stop a subscription quite easily – for example, if you don’t need a car for a few months.
 It’s difficult and expensive to end a fixed-term lease, PCH lease agreement or PCP finance agreement early.

-Having all your motoring costs built into one monthly payment is appealing for many and if you’ve been used to having a company car and all the support that comes with it, a subscription offers pretty much the same experience.
-If you are given a company car allowance, this can go on a subscription.
+Having all your motoring costs built into one monthly payment is appealing for many.
+If you’ve been used to having a company car and all the support that comes with it, a subscription offers pretty much the same experience.
+If you are given a company car allowance, you can use this on a car subscription.

-Subscription cars are usually new or a maximum of three years old and, if you’re a car enthusiast or you just like a bit of variety, some services allow you to chop and change to try the latest models or have a sports car for a weekend away.
+The cars available on a subscription are usually new or up to a maximum of three years old.
+If you’re a car enthusiast or you just like a bit of variety, some services allow you to chop and change to try the latest models or have a sports car for a weekend away.
 At the premium end of the market, you can have a car configured to your specification.

 All schemes have age stipulations which vary according to the car.
-For example, to have a Drover subscription (mixed brands) you must be at least 22 and have had a full UK licence for at least a year.
-Even stricter conditions apply elsewhere – you won’t be getting into a Land Rover or a Jaguar under its Passport scheme unless you’re at least 30 years old.
+Some providers insist you must be at least 25 and have had a full UK licence for at least a year, while others are even stricter – you won’t be getting into a Land Rover or a Jaguar under its Pivotal scheme unless you’re at least 30 years old.

 You’ll need to check the car insurance provisions carefully, although that’s not really any different to leasing or buying a car.
-Some providers include it in the monthly cost and cover you under a fleet insurance policy.
-Others give you the option of a headline price without insurance and a higher monthly cost is revealed once you have provided your details for a quote.
-There may be costs for extra drivers, as not all providers insure you to take the car abroad and there can be large excesses for damages.
+Some providers include insurance in the monthly fee and cover you under a fleet insurance policy.
+Others give you the option of a headline price without insurance but offer it at additional cost.
+There may be extra charges for additional drivers or for taking the car abroad and there can be large excesses for damages.

 Most providers let you use your own insurance policy but it must be comprehensive and it will need to be approved by them.
 Also, if your provider has a fleet policy, you are not a named driver, so you won’t build up a no-claims bonus for any future insurance of your own.

-If you live in a town or city and park your car on the street with an annual resident’s parking permit, it can create a fair bit of hassle if you’re changing cars on a regular basis.
+If you park your car on the street with a residential parking permit, it can create a fair bit of hassle if you’re changing cars on a regular basis.
 The more often you swap your car, the more paperwork you’ll have to deal with to change the registration number and prove the car is attached to your address.